It’s Derby week, and a run for the roses means I’m learning about and sipping Kentucky bourbon & other American whiskey types

 - Nose: vanilla, some brown sugar

 - Comments: Solid and approachable…to sip, not to savor

 I love how the Jefferson’s Reserve just blew me away, and I ended up purchasing (and enjoying!) the Gordon’s Private Barrel Widow Jane.
 My daughters gave me an early Mother’s Day present…scotch glasses!
 I put them to good use and immediately noticed the difference from the straight sided low-ball glass I had been using at home…the nose of the drink really came through, intensifying it considerably.
 These glasses are a nice, thoughtful, and useful gift.
 Thanks, girls!

 I’d love to hear your experiences with Kentucky bourbon, American whiskeys, any trivia tidbits you’d like to share, or your thoughts on the Kentucky Derby.
-If anyone is interested, I make a killer Maple Bourbon Pecan Pie…I’ll share the recipe if you ask!
+And do you bake with bourbon?
+I make a killer Maple Bourbon Pecan Pie…just in time for Derby Week!